 Many students introduced to post-its stop using them as soon as they learn the names of everything around their room.
 If you think outside of the box, however, you’ll quickly find out that this technique can easily be used for so much more than one would think of at first sight.

-When you’re ready learning nouns, consider adding adjectives and other qualifiers.
+When you’re done learning nouns, expand your vocabulary by adding adjectives and other qualifiers.
 For example, prepend the label on the fridge with ‘white,’ the clock with ‘wall,’ and the notebook with ‘my.’

-When you’re ready with this batch of vocab, consider using entire sentences (‘My favourite tea cup.’) or even questions you have to answer before using the object (‘What time is it?’).
+When you’re done with this batch of vocab, consider using entire sentences (‘My favourite tea cup.’) or even questions you have to answer before using the object (‘What time is it?’).

 There truly is no limit to what can be learned with post-it notes.
 For example, when it comes to more abstract concepts and grammar points, simply stick them to the mirror or the bathroom door, and you’ll remember them in no time.